shivanirao18/CareerGraph/Readme.md

 ## Multi-Hop Graph Query

 CareerGraph also uses graph traversal to find companies associated with career roles that require a particular skill.
+### Why This Query Is Graph-Native

+The multi-hop query demonstrates a relationship that is naturally represented as a graph traversal.

+For example, starting from a skill such as Python, CareerGraph can traverse:

+Skill → JobRole → Company

+This allows the application to discover companies connected to a skill through the career roles that require it.

+In a relational database, answering this question would require joining multiple tables such as `skills`, `job_roles`, `job_role_skills`, `companies`, and `company_roles`.
+The graph query expresses the same relationship directly through typed edges, making relationship-based exploration more natural.

+This type of traversal is useful when the application needs to explore connections rather than simply retrieve rows based on a single table.

 For example, this query finds companies connected to roles requiring Python: